-Almost two million corporations and limited liability companies (LLCs) are formed in the United States each year, without the states asking for the identity of the owners.
-Many serve legitimate purposes but many, in the words of Senator Carl Levin, "function as conduits for organised crime, money laundering, securities fraud, tax evasion, and other misconduct."
-Professional nominee companies provide nominee officers and directors serving as fronts for the real owners.
-Nominees may provide their own name and social security number to the authorities to obtain a company bank account or obtain an Employer Identification Number from the IRS - but having this information available gets you no closer to the real owners, who will frequently be protected behind attorney-client privilege and perhaps further secrecy layers and structures created elsewhere, often in foreign secrecy jurisdictions.
+Almost two million corporations and limited liability companies (LLCs) are formed in U.S. states each year, without the states asking for the identity of the owners.
+Some serve legitimate purposes but many, in the words of Senator Carl Levin, "function as conduits for organised crime, money laundering, securities fraud, tax evasion, and other misconduct."
+A Department of Justice report revealed, for example, that anonymously-held shell companies in Pennsylvania and Delaware were used to unlawfully divert millions in international aid intended to upgrade the safety of former Soviet nuclear plants.

+Company formation businesses provide nominee officers and directors to serve as fronts for the real owners.
+Nominees may provide their own name and social security number to the authorities to obtain a company bank account or obtain an Employer Identification Number from the IRS - but having this information available gets you no closer to the real owners, who will frequently be protected behind attorney-client privilege and other secrecy layers and structures created elsewhere, often in foreign secrecy jurisdictions.

 Company formation businesses boast of being able to set up anonymous companies in hours, sometimes for as little as \$100, with no meaningful review.
-States offer artificially aged "shelf companies" - companies you can buy off the shelf with a long-established history and impeccable credit record, providing a veneer of undeserved credibility.
+States offer artificially aged "shelf companies" - which you can buy off the shelf with a supposedly long-established history and impeccable credit record, providing a veneer of respectability.
 Companies offer not only nominee services but also local telephone listings and live receptionists, to give a veneer or probity and solidity.
-U.S. Senator Norm Coleman notes:
+U.S. Republican Senator Norm Coleman notes:

-"That these formation and support services rival those offered in some of the most notorious offshore tax and financial secrecy havens is simply unacceptable."
+"These formation and support services rival those offered in some of the most notorious offshore tax and financial secrecy havens."